fpv-wtf/wtfos/README.md

  - DJI Air Unit Lite a.k.a.
 Caddx Vista a.k.a.
 Runcam Link
  - DJI FPV Goggles V1

-### O3 Devices
+### Newer Devices
+If using V2 Goggles with O3 Air Units please see [https://fpv.wtf/package/fpv-wtf/o3-multipage-osd](https://github.com/xNuclearSquirrel/o3-multipage-osd).

-There are currently no plans to support the O3 Air Unit, Goggles 2 or Goggles Integra.
+There are currently no plans to support the O3 Air Unit, Goggles 2, Goggles Integra or Goggles 3.

 # Setup and usage